-9.7.1 Sustainability Impact Assessments are completed for Council projects where required.
+9.7.1 Sustainability Impact Assessments are completed for key Council projects.

 9.8 Procurement

 9.8.1 The purchase of capital assets should be conducted in accordance with Contract Procedure Rules, ensuring value for money, legality and sustainability at all times.
 Contract standing orders and rules governing the disposal or write off of assets are contained in the Constitution which is regularly reviewed.